-The growing demand for urban golf carts prompted manufacturers to develop NEVs that were made for streets, trails and off-road activities rather than for grassy golf courses.
+The growing demand for urban golf carts prompted manufacturers to develop NEVs made for streets, trails and off-road activities rather than for grassy golf courses.
 Hundreds of models are available from dozens of manufacturers, and they range in price from $2,000 to $30,000.

-NEV Laws and Regulations
+Neighborhood Electric Vehicle Laws and Regulations

-25 mph is the maximum allowable speed to be federally classified as a low-speed vehicle, which is regulated differently from other motorized vehicles, such as cars and trucks.
-In addition to the federal regulations, which are mostly concerned with safety features such as headlights, seat belts, windshields and turn signals, drivers of NEVs must abide by state laws and local regulations.
+25 mph is the maximum allowable speed to be federally classified as a low-speed vehicle.
+Low-speed vehicles are regulated differently from other motorized vehicles, such as cars and trucks.
+In addition to the federal regulations, which mostly concern safety features such as headlights, seat belts, windshields and turn signals, drivers of NEVs must abide by state laws and local regulations.

 NEV Golf Cart Basics